-Are Your Texts Passive Aggressive?
-The Answer May Lay In Your Punctuation
+Are Your Texts Passive-Aggressive?
+The Answer May Lie In Your Punctuation

 The Denver-based writer had sent her high school-aged son a text message about logistics — coming home from school.

 "I could tell from his response that he was agitated all of a sudden in our thread.
-And when he came home, he walked in the door and he came over and he said, 'What did you mean by this?'"
+And when he came home, he walked in the door and he came over and he said, 'What did you mean by this?' "

 Rooks was confused.
 How could an innocuous text message send confusion?

 "And so we looked at the text together and I said, 'Well, I meant, see you later, or something.
 I don't remember exactly what it said.'
 And he said, 'But you ended with a period!
-I thought you were really angry!'"
+I thought you were really angry!' "

 Rooks wasn't angry, and she explained to her son that, well, periods are how you end a sentence.